thomaslysensoone/social_graph/README.md

 In this part, we will create a Network to link movies if they have actors in common.
 Then, we will analyze the network and also run the Louvain Algorithm to see if we can isolate communities.

+The first part is about loading and formatting the data to our need for this project.
+I won't detail it here (cf. the notebook).

 The network that we create is given below.
 It contains a lot of movies linked together and some outliers ("small" movies with unexperienced actors who only played in 1 movie).

 ![network](https://user-images.githubusercontent.com/19948466/33676245-81088c8e-dab5-11e7-8f54-b7ea06697258.jpeg)